 9. Do you have to assign each scoring assertion to a performance level (or use the skip button)?

+Mark only one oval.

 Yes

+No

 Below are three different scoring assertions' Difficulty Level Visualizers.

-1. Difficulty Level Visualizer: -
+1. Difficulty Level Visualizer:

 2. Difficulty Level Visualizer:

 3. Difficulty Level Visualizer:

-10. Which Difficulty Level Visualizer in the image above represents the most difficult scoring assertion?
+10. Which Difficulty Level Visualizer in the image above represents the most difficult scoring assertion? t

+Mark only one oval.

 Difficulty Level Visualizer 1

 Difficulty Level Visualizer 2

 Difficulty Level Visualizer 3

 11. Which Difficulty Level Visualizer in the image above represents the least difficult scoring assertion?

+Mark only one oval.

 Difficulty Visualizer 1

 Difficulty Visualizer 2

 Difficulty Visualizer 3